Chart Color Schemes

 The level of residential development activity in Delahey is very low in comparison to the average area assessed nationally by AreaSearch

-Delahey has experienced approximately one dwelling receiving development approval each year over the past five financial years, totalling seven homes.
-As of FY26, zero approvals have been recorded.
-The area's population decline has resulted in adequate housing supply relative to demand, creating a balanced market with good buyer choice.
-New homes are being built at an average expected construction cost value of $340,000.
+Delahey has received approximately one dwelling approval per year over the past five financial years, totalling seven homes.
+No approvals have been recorded so far in FY26.
+The area's population decline has maintained adequate housing supply relative to demand, creating a balanced market with good buyer choice.
+New homes are being built at an average construction cost of $340,000.

 Frequently Asked Questions - Development